cairo-book/cairo-book/src/ch05-02-the-match-control-flow-construct.md

 Think of a match expression as being like a coin-sorting machine: coins slide down a track with variously sized holes along it, and each coin falls through the first hole it encounters that it fits into.
 In the same way, values go through each pattern in a match, and at the first pattern the value “fits”, the value falls into the associated code block to be used during execution.

 Speaking of coins, let’s use them as an example using match!
-We can write a function that takes an unknown US coin and, in a similar way as the counting machine, determines which coin it is and and returns its value in cents, as shown in Listing 5-3.
+We can write a function that takes an unknown US coin and, in a similar way as the counting machine, determines which coin it is and returns its value in cents, as shown in Listing 5-3.

 ```rust
 enum Coin {